 Spinach (and other dark, leafy greens) is an important ingredient in all of my green smoothie recipes.
 In fact, every recipe on my website calls for leafy greens including spinach.
 The fruit in smoothies masks the delicate flavor of spinach so it is a great way to boost your intake of healthy greens without tasting them.

 You should try to include two good handfuls of fresh baby spinach in each green smoothie you make.
 The optimal ratio for a green smoothie is 40% spinach or other leafy green to 60% fruit.
 You can start with one handful and then slowly increase the amount as you get used to drinking green smoothies.
 Trust me, your smoothies will not taste like liquid spinach!

 Spinach Nutrition and Health Benefits

 Spinach is considered a super food as it is a good source of vitamins A (as beta-carotene), C, K, and folate, as well as dietary fiber, calcium and iron.
 Spinach also contains selenium, zinc, phosphorus, potassium, copper, omega-3 fatty acids and vitamins B1, B2, B3, B6 and E.

 Spinach is rich in antioxidants that may help protect against certain cancers of the stomach, skin, breast, prostate, ovaries and colon.
 Spinach is good for cardiovascular health and may help prevent heart attack and stroke.
 Anti-inflammatory properties may help with diseases such as asthma and rheumatoid arthritis.
 Spinach contains lutein, which may protect eye health.
 Studies suggest that eating spinach may help reduce the effects of age-related decline in brain function.

 Spinach Smoothie Recipes

 Spinach is not typically a flavor that is sought out for in green smoothies.
 Because of its delicate flavor, spinach is easily masked in a smoothie by including flavorful fruits such as pineapples, oranges and berries.
-Browse my spinach smoothie recipes.
+Spinach can be used in any of the 300+ green smoothie recipes on my website.

 The most basic spinach green smoothie recipe calls for one or two ripe bananas and two large handfuls of spinach blended with about four ounces of water.

 Alternatives To Spinach